mknx/smarthome/plugins/visu/index.md

    * sv_page: to generate a page for this item.
 You have to specify `sv_page = room` to activate it.
 Every widget beneath this item will be included in the page.
    * sv_img: with this attribute you could assign an icon or picture for a page or widget.
    * sv_widget: This has to be a double quoted encapsulated string with the smartVISU widget.
+You could define multiple widgets by separating them by a comma.
 See the example below:

 <pre>
 [second]